Samsung/tizen-docs/docs/application/web/guides/connectivity/download.md

       ```
         For any abandoned download operation, the resources are already released.
 Thus the download operation cannot be resumed.

-## Checking the Download State and Information
+## Checking the download state and information

-To provide the user access to Internet resources, you must learn how to check the state of a download operation and retrieve relevant information:
+To provide the user access to Internet resources, you must learn how to check the state of a download operation and retrieve relevant information by following these steps:

 1. To be able to monitor the download state, you need the download ID, which is the return value of the `start()` method of the `DownloadManager` interface (in [mobile](../../api/latest/device_api/mobile/tizen/download.html#DownloadManager), [wearable](../../api/latest/device_api/wearable/tizen/download.html#DownloadManager), and [TV](../../api/latest/device_api/tv/tizen/download.html#DownloadManager) applications):